martin-ejdestig/sork/README.md

 Style check source files.
 Available checks:

-- clang-format: Runs [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
+- `clang-format`: Runs [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
 Used to check formatting.
-- clang-tidy: Runs [clang-tidy](http://clang.llvm.org/extra/clang-tidy/index.html).
-Only invoked for source files that have an entry in the compilation database.
+- `clang-tidy`: Runs [clang-tidy](http://clang.llvm.org/extra/clang-tidy/index.html).
+Only invoked
+  for source files that have an entry in the compilation database.
-- include\_guard: Verifies that include guards in header files are properly named.
+- `include_guard`: Verifies that include guards in header files are properly named.
 Currently requires include guards to be named according to the following format: &lt;PREFIX&gt;&lt;Upper case path of header with space, / and - replaced with underscore&gt;&lt;SUFFIX&gt;.
-- license\_header: Checks that all source files have a correct license header.
+- `license_header`: Checks that all source files have a correct license header.

 #### Configuration